-PJM made an additional filing of a generator proposal that generation owners should be permitted to avoid the queue process and directly transfer the generation CIRs to an affiliate or directly sell the CIRs to an unaffiliated entity.
-That proposal should be rejected.
-That proposal is about creating a process to maximize the value of existing CIRs to incumbent generators and not about facilitating the efficient replacement of retiring capacity resources.
-In effect, this approach, if adopted by the large number of retiring units, would create a chaotic, bilateral private queue process, create market power and facilitate the exercise of market power in the sale of CIRs by incumbent generators, create the potential for delays of up to a year or more and inappropriately delegate the authority from PJM to the incumbent generator to choose the new resource based on the highest offer for CIRs rather than based on PJM defined system reliability needs.
+The suggestion that generation owners should be permitted to avoid the queue process and directly transfer the generation CIRs to an affiliate or directly sell the CIRs to an unaffiliated entity should be rejected.
+This proposed approach is about creating a process to maximize the value of existing CIRs to incumbent generators and not about facilitating the efficient replacement of retiring capacity resources.
+In effect, this approach, if adopted by the large number of retiring units, would create a chaotic, bilateral private queue process, create market power and facilitate the exercise of market power in the sale of CIRs by incumbent generators, create the potential for delays of up to a year or more and inappropriately delegate the authority from PJM to the incumbent generator to choose the new resource based on highest offer for CIRs rather than based on PJM defined system reliability needs.
+There would be no requirement to even be a capacity resource and there would be no requirement to offer the capacity into the capacity market.
+After the entire process, the contribution to PJM reliability could be zero.